yes-soft-de/twaslna-delivery/backend/README.md

 itemType : type of The item you will rate (captain or client or product or store). rating : 1 - 2 - 3 - 4 - 5.
 userType : Who is the user who rating? if store send (store).
-For fear of conflict because we rely on the store profile id. note : Only submit this field (userType) if the user who rating it is the store.
+For fear of conflict because we rely on the store profile id. note : only in store app, send this "userType":"store" .